 Sometimes, the credit reporting agencies may disregard your dispute (even though they are valid to obligate them to investigate) and do nothing about it.
 When this happens, a credit report lawyer can represent you and force the credit bureaus to fix the inaccurate items on your credit report.
 They may also get you compensation for any damages that you could have incurred because of the errors staying on your report.

 If you are unsure of how to write a dispute letter, read on or speak with an attorney to learn how to dispute credit report.

 Writing a Dispute Letter to Credit Reporting Agencies

-As mentioned before, the best way to dispute credit report is to write a dispute letter to the credit reporting agencies.
+As mentioned before, the best way to dispute credit reports is to write a dispute letter to the credit reporting agencies.
 The Fair Credit Reporting Act was passed in 1970 to make sure that all consumer reports from every credit bureaus are recorded fairly and accurately.
-This includes investigating consumer’s report when they send in a dispute letter.
+This includes investigating consumer’s reports when they send in a dispute letter.

 Searching For Mistakes On Credit Reports

 Before starting on a dispute letter, you should obtain the latest version of your credit report from each bureau (one may contain an error that others do not have).
 You can visit AnnualCreditReport.com to receive a free annual copy of your credit report from each of the three national credit bureaus (Equifax, Experian, and TransUnion).